Boonville to Fort Bragg

 At one point, we even got treated to a seal swimming underneath our eyes and the children loved it.
 The food was not fancy but the fish tacos and fried cod plate worked wonders on hungry stomachs (they even came with real vegetables and perfectly edible rice).

 As we got into the car, it started

 Had it not been for a small sign on Highway 1, I would never have turned right to see the Point Cabrillo Light Station.
 What a lovely place and what a hidden gem!
 We parked by the visitor center and hiked the half mile to the light station buildings at a brisk pace.
 Rain – which had stopped minutes before- resumed and we opened the girls’ umbrellas.

 As we arrived next to a bunch of buildings, more rain forced us inside the Lighthouse Keeper’s Museum.
 It is a darling little house that has been restored to its 1909 authenticity down to the gramophone, kids play kitchens and building blocks.
 We pretend played a lot, looked out occasionally and waited for dryer clouds.

-As it kept raining and we still hadn’t reached the inside of the lighthouse (few hundred yards away), we made a run for the house next door.
-It had lights and I assumed it was the docent lounge and shop.
+As it kept raining and we still hadn’t reached the inside of the lighthouse (few hundred yards away),

 What a surprise when we were gently shooed away because it’s a B&B. A B&B in a state park?
 Yes, the Point Cabrillo Lighthouse Inn is a unique Bed and Breakfast in that it finances the daily operations of the entire park.